byarbrough/ece382_lab02/README.md

 ece382_lab02
 ============

 Decryption - Practice programming skills by writing subroutines which use both the call-by-value and call-by-reference techniques to pass arguments to your subroutines.
-This program will decrypte a message given a key.
+This program will decrypt a message given a key.
 ____________________

 Kaboom!
 Here is the: